Imperium in Imperio: Plot

 Belton later contacts Bernard asking him to come to Waco, Texas without any more explanation.
 Bernard agrees to come to his friend.
-Belton reveals the existence of the Imperium in Imperio, a shadow state consisting of black men aiming to counteract segregation and to protect blacks in the south from persecution and violence.
+Belton reveals the existence of the Imperium in Imperio, a shadow state consisting of black men aiming to counteract segregation and to protect black people in the south from persecution and violence.
 Belton and others in the Imperium believe that Bernard could be their George Washington.

 Bernard is eventually elected president of the Imperium and they concoct a plan to infiltrate the United States Navy and use it to protect a new nation they plan to form in the heart of Texas.
 Belton opposes this plan, still holding onto his belief in the United States and that it would be wrong to betray the nation.
 He remains committed to the goal of improving the states rather than seceding and tenders his resignation from the Imperium, knowing full well that he'll be executed by his peers for attempting to leave.
 The members of the Imperium attempt to allow Belton to escape his sentence, but Belton refuses.
 Bernard and the Imperium execute Belton for his treason.

 The novel opens with a confession from Berl Trout, a member of the Imperium who declares himself a traitor to his race, and an explication of the events surrounding Belton and the Imperium.
 After Belton's death, Trout writes that he was moved by Belton's convictions and betrays the Imperium, revealing its existence to the world and leaving it to the audience to judge the novel's events.